SolomonGao/Datastructure-Python/tree/tree.md

 ```

 #### Traverse Forward and Backward
 We will use yield in this part.
 First of all, you can think of yield as "return", which is intuitive.
 It is first a return, which returns a certain value in the program, after which the program will not run any further.
-See it as return and then see it as part of a generator (functions with yield are the real iterators).
+See it as a return and then see it as part of a generator (functions with yield are the real iterators).
 yield from replaces for loops.
 The first thing the yield from x expression does with the x object is to call iter(x), getting the iterator from it.
 So x can be any iterable object.